reidhansell/Unkar-Plutt/README.md

 1. Remove "example" from "exampleconfig.js"
 2. Fill in the config file accordingly.
 All you need is a Guild ID (otherwise known as a Server ID), Client ID, and Token (both of the latter come from Discord's Developer section)
 3. Run "npm start" in your CLI (this will install necessary dependencies, register the bot commands, and run the bot)

+### Contributing
+Anyone is welcome to contribute.
+Please see the ZenHub tab of this repository for issue tracking and more.
+Message me to become an official Collaborator